 - Don’t use anything other than sterilized soil or fertilizer.
 To sterilize soil, put it in the oven at a temperature of 160-180 degrees Fahrenheit for 30-45 minutes.

 - Consider growing ‘companion’ plants such as basil, garlic, mint, or marigolds.
 Leaf eating pests tend to hate the smell of these plants and steer clear.

 - For mammalian pests, purchase the urine of their enemies.
 Some stores specialize in these products.

 - Make sure all of your cannabis growing equipment is sterile.
 You MUST wash your hands before touching plants, and remove any debris you find as soon as possible.
 A clean grow room is a safe one!

 - Build a fence around your cannabis garden if it is outside.
-Animals carry a host of pathogens and bugs, so keeping them away from your crop is half the battle.
+Animals carry a bevy of pathogens and bugs, so keeping them away from your crop is half the battle.

 - If you are growing weed indoors, seal your grow room.
 Spray foam or caulk is useful to fill in gaps, and also seals windows and doors effectively.

 - Change your clothes before entering your grow room if you were outside.
 Otherwise, you risk bringing in pests.